Jack12xl/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Hi there!
-I'm a senior student of Computer Science(once Physics) in Shanghaitech University.
+I'm a senior student of Computer Science in Shanghaitech University.
+If condition(COVID 19) permits, I would purse master Computer Sicence program in University of Pennsylvania.

 My research interests include **Computer Vision**, **Computer Graphics** and **Deep learning**.

-Besides research, I also interest in playing video games and making my own.
+Besides these research topic, I also interest in playing video games and making my own.

-Currenly, I'm looking for a master/PHD program on Computer Vision and Computer Graphics.
-If you are interested in me, feel free to call me !
+Currenly, I'm looking for a (0.5 year of 1 year, mostly depends on when Upenn opens)practice intern.
+If you are interested in me, feel free to contact me !